watson-developer-cloud/node-red-node-watson/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/grade/e157cf8407f2442396789dc78075340a)](https://www.codacy.com/app/rezgui-y/node-red-node-watson)

+### New in version 0.4.4
+- Bugfixes to Speech to Text

 ### New in version 0.4.3
 - New Visual Recognition V3 node to support the V3 GA API.
 This incorporates the features that were previously available as part of AlchemyAPI Vision.